Protect your family from RADON - test your home today!

 Where can I get a short-term radon test kit?

 - Washtenaw County Environmental Health has short-term test kits available at our office for $10 each, which includes the cost of postage and laboratory analysis.
 The test kits can be purchased at the Western County Service Center.
 Test kits can also be mailed to you for an additional $2 to cover postage and handling.
 For questions or to order a test kit by mail, please call (734) 222-3869.

 Ypsilanti Township also sells the charcoal test kits for $10 at the Civic Center, inside the Township Supervisor's Office, located at 7200 S. Huron River Drive, Ypsilanti, MI 48197.
-Please call (734) 481-0617 for questions.
+Please call (734) 481-0617 for office hours and questions.

 To order short-term radon kits online, visit http://mi.radon.com.
 These are the same type of kits distributed at our office.